 Addressing the award criteria Some applicants do not understand the importance of addressing each point of the award criteria.
 Award criterion 1 - RELEVANCE Under criterion Relevance, the low quality proposals did not succeed to demonstrate a sufficiently developed needs analysis , which weakens the innovative aspects of the proposed activities and outcomes.
 Repurposed proposals Some proposals are clearly written to suit different calls.
 These might be relevant but then, they fail to address the specificities of the Alliances for Innovation call as they don't precisely match the call objectives because the focus is too general.
-Resilience It is forgotten among the skills.
-Green and resilience skills are often only mentioned and are not fully integrated in the implementation activities.
-The integration of resilience skills in training content sometimes remains very generic and poorly addressed in low scored proposals.
+Digital, green, deep tech and resilience skills.
+Are sometimes not sufficiently described among the skills.
+Digital, green deep tech and resilience skills are often only mentioned but not fully integrated in the implementation activities.
+The integration of such skills in training content sometimes remains very generic and poorly addressed in low scored proposals.
+EU values Under criterion Relevance, proposals clearly need to describe and include reference on how they are linked to EU values.

-Needs analysis and the innovative factor They are often missing, unclear or they are proposed during the project implementation for a long estimated period in parallel with the curricula.
-This lack of information questions the relevance , innovation and specific reason and need to have the proposal .
+Needs analysis and the innovative factor It is often missing, unclear or proposed during the project implementation for a long estimated period in parallel with the curricula.
+This lack of information questions the relevance , innovation and specific reason on the need to have the proposal .
 Is the proposal responding to a need to fill-in a gap?
-Proposals fail to acknowledge existing course/programme and market provision and innovation are difficult to judge .
-Lots of applicants mention digital and green but they do not reflect on the state-of-the-art , to justify the proposed investment.
-For the majority of them innovation is to simply combine HEIs, VET providers and labour market actors!
-Award criterion 2 - Quality Project DESIGN and implementation Some proposals with a low score failed to properly describe arrangements for the validation and recognition of qualifications .
-Award Criterion 3 - Quality PARTNERSHIP and cooperation arrangements Industry involvement, especially SMEs, is weak in some proposals, the cross-fertilisation between academic and non academic partners is sometimes not properly integrated.
-Lack of balanced partners' involvement weakened by insufficient details concerning the specific expertise and roles of partners in relation to assigned activities.
+Some proposals fail to acknowledge existing course/programme and market provision and innovation are difficult to judge .
+Lots of applicants mention digital and green but they do not reflect on the state-of-the- art , to justify the proposed investment.
+For most of them innovation , is to simply combine HEIs, VET providers and labour market actors!
+Award criterion 2 - Quality Project DESIGN and implementation for the validation and recognition of qualifications.
+Award Criterion 3 - Quality PARTNERSHIP and cooperation arrangements an ssion